SORNet: Spatial Object-Centric Representations for Sequential Manipulation: Introduction

 \section{Introduction}

+Robots must be able to understand the notion of objects and the relationship between them in order to complete many complex multi-step tasks.
+Take, for example, a task where the robot needs to destruct a tower of blocks and rebuild it in a different order.
+The robot has to be able to tell whether each block is accessible, determine how to make each block is accessible, and understand the consequences of actions as each block is moved.

-A crucial question for complex multi-step robotic tasks is how to represent relationships between entities in the world, particularly as they pertain to preconditions for various skills the robot might employ.
-In goal-directed sequential manipulation tasks with long-horizon planning, it is common to use a state estimator followed by a task and motion planner or other model-based system~\cite{fikes1971strips, fox2003pddl2, balakirsky2012industrial, rovida2017extended, paxton2019representing, sui2017goal}.
-A variety of powerful approaches exist for explicitly estimating the state of objects in the world, e.g.~\cite{xiang2017posecnn,sundermeyer2018implicit,li2018deepim,deng2021poserbpf}.
-However, it is challenging to generalize these approaches to an arbitrary collection of objects.
-In addition, the objects are often in contact in manipulation scenarios, where works explicitly addressing the problem of generalizing to unseen objects \cite{xie2020best,xiang2020learning} still struggle.
+To solve those long-horizon sequential manipulation tasks, it is common to use a state estimator followed by a task and motion planner~\cite{fikes1971strips, fox2003pddl2, rovida2017extended, paxton2019representing, sui2017goal, balakirsky2012industrial}.
+These model-based systems are powerful at reasoning and apply to many different tasks with various goal conditions.
+However, they are limited by the ability of the state estimator, which outputs explicit object state such as 6D poses that are difficult to estimate precisely from raw data and not optimized for downstream tasks.
+Although a variety of powerful approaches exist for explicitly estimating the state of objects in the world~\cite{xiang2017posecnn,sundermeyer2018implicit,li2018deepim,deng2021poserbpf}, it is challenging to generalize these approaches to an arbitrary collection of objects.
+Further, manipulation scenes often include contact and occlusion in which state estimation methods tend to fail~\cite{xie2020best,xiang2020learning}.

-Fortunately, knowing exact poses of objects may not be necessary for manipulation.
-End-to-end methods \cite{lillicrap2015continuous,levine2016end,duan2017one} leverage that fact and build networks that generates actions directly from sensor inputs without explicitly representing objects.
-Nevertheless, these networks are very specific to the tasks they are trained on.
-For example, it is non-trivial to use a network trained on stacking blocks to unstack blocks.
+Fortunately, knowing explicit states such as exact poses of objects is not necessary for manipulation.
+There is another line of works showing that it is possible to learn motor controls directly from raw sensor data, e.g. RGB images and joint encoder readings.
+Often known as the end-to-end approach, these methods leverage powerful neural network backbones that are able to extract low-level embedding vectors from high-dimensional images and directly optimize for downstream tasks.
+While there are recent methods in this category~\cite{levine2016end, ghadirzadeh2017deep, duan2017one, huang2019neural, paxton2019prospection, yu2018one} that can perform complex manipulation tasks, they are often not transferable to new tasks and goals, especially those involving long-horizon planning.
+We believe the key limitation is that these methods use scene-level representations (i.e. a single embedding vector per image) that do not support reasoning at an object level.